Aidan-Jared/What-Genre-Should-I-Like/README.md

 ## Baysian A/B testing

-After cleaning and orginizing my dataset, I decided that the beset way to compare genres would be through Baysian A/B testing because it can show the mean rating that users give to other genres and can give me a numerical values for how much better does one genre fan like another genre.
-For these experments my Null is that individuals give the same rating to any genre and my Alt is that they give differnt values.
+After cleaning and orginizing my dataset, I decided that the best way to compare genres would be through Baysian A/B testing because it can show the mean rating that users give to other genres and can give me a numerical values for how much better does one genre reader like another genre.
+For these experments my Null is that individuals give the same rating to the two genres (mean1 = mean2) and my Alt is that they give differnt values (mean1 != mean2).

 ### Fantasy and Fiction

 The first two genres I compared were fantasy and fiction being the two most common book types.
+The following is the code that I used to do my calculations for all of the following genres.

 ```python
 df_fantasy = isolate_tag(df_tags_books, 'fantasy', min_books_read)